NanoGraf31415926535/Algorithms-with-Python/Cryptographic_Algorithms/info.md

 # Cryptographic Algorithms

 These algorithms are fundamental for ensuring secure communication and protecting data confidentiality and integrity.
-We'll explore the categories you've listed and touch upon the principles behind some of the prominent algorithms.
+We'll explore the categories listed and touch upon the principles behind some of the prominent algorithms.

 **The Core Goal: Security**